You may have heard a coach or instructor yelling at you to maintain a quiet upper body…

 This is a question I receive often.
 The answer is dependent upon a number of factors including the equipment you are using, the snow conditions, the speed of travel, ski performance etc, however the biggest factor is the size of turn you want to achieve.
 If you turn the legs only a small amount, you will create a long turn.
 If you want to make a shorter turn you will need to create a much bigger steering angle.
-This means the skis are turning much more against the direction of travel resulting in a lot more counter rotation with the upper body.
+This means the skis are turning much more against the direction of travel resulting in a lot more separation of the upper body.

 Think about a driving a car at night.
 The headlights are facing straight ahead towards the direction the car is traveling.
 When you turn a sharp corner it is the wheels that turn towards the new direction while the headlights will still be facing the direction of momentum.
 In skiing, facing the direction of momentum at any given time tends to be the strongest position to deal with the physical forces involved.
 Balancing in this way also allows for much quicker movements to adjust or change directions.

 Turning with the lower body can also involve the feet, however if you try to turn your foot with your socks off, you will notice that it also has a tendency to supinate (or roll outward) at the same time.
 This will decrease your edge angles on the snow, which is often not the desired effect.
 It can come in useful in some situations however, where skidding is needed.